Arenal is the destination that you think only exists in the movies or a painting.

 The Arenal area is yet to explode in pricing in comparison to some of the beachfront tourist areas of Costa Rica.

-In the paradisical region of Tilaran within a gated community, you can find a rental for only $500 a month for a renovated 3-bedroom home.
+In the paradisical region of Tilaran, within a gated community, you can find a rental for only $500 monthly for a renovated 3-bedroom home.
 For $750 a month you can rent a 3-bed property with enchanting views of the lake itself.

 3. One of the best places to live for an active lifestyle